MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-core-service-overview.md

   - `*.config.ecs.dod.teams.microsoft.us (DoD)`

-- If you're using [Application Control for Windows](/windows/security/application-security/application-control/windows-defender-application-control/wdac), or you're running non-Microsoft antivirus or endpoint detection and response software, make sure to add the processes mentioned earlier to your allow list.
+- If you're using [Application Control for Windows](/windows/security/application-security/application-control/windows-defender-application-control/wdac), or you're running non-Microsoft antivirus or endpoint detection and response software, make sure to add the processes mentioned earlier to your allowlist.

-- Consumers need not take any actions to prepare.
+- Consumers don't need to take any actions to prepare.

 ## Microsoft Defender Antivirus processes and services